mikanbako/ri_ar/README.md

 ### ri_advertiser

-The Python 3 script that detects the infrared reception by GPIO and sends advertising packets by Bluetooth Low Energy.
+The Python 3 script that detects the infrared reception by GPIO and broadcasts advertising packets by Bluetooth Low Energy.

 ### RI_AR